stroxler/pyre-notes-and-tools/pycon-2025/dynamic-vs-static-v1.md

 ## Dynamic Pattern 2: Heterogeneous collections (5 minutes)

 - Idiomatic dynamically-typed Python makes wide use of built-in-data structures
-  - Common for data ingestion (e.g. a web scraper pulling in json)
+  - Common for data ingestion, consuming json APIs or configuration
-  - Common for configuration
+  - DataFrames, which are only partially typed - type checkers don't understand the column types
   - Can be a core part of an implementation (example - maybe a tiny interpreter, or minikanren?)
 - Statically typed python doesn't support code that relies on heterogenious containers well
   - Typed dicts can help with dicts, but not sets or lists